 You will quickly get used to the daily schedule on Mount Kilimanjaro.

 The days start with an early morning “wakeup call” (a porter knocking on your tent) followed by a hearty breakfast.
 We hit the trail around 8AM and hike between four to six hours on a normal day.
 Some days are shorter and some days, especially summit day, are much longer.
-On shorter days, you’ll arrive at camp around midday and have lunch there.
+On shorter days, you’ll arrive at camp around midday or early afternoon and have lunch there.
 On longer days, you’ll have a hot lunch somewhere en route and continue to camp afterwards.

 Once at camp, you’ll have some downtime to do as you like.
 Additional acclimatization hikes may be offered depending on the route.
 Dinner usually occurs around 6PM and most people retire to their tents between 8PM and 9PM.

 Note that the schedule for summit day is completely different.

 Kilimanjaro Trail Conditions

 The terrain you will encounter on Kilimanjaro changes from bottom to top, determined mainly by the weather and ecological zones.
 Ecological zones are geographically defined areas on the mountain which have certain characteristics involving plants, animals, precipitation, temperature and more.

 Mount Kilimanjaro is home to four ecological zones.